zenvia/zenvia-openapi-spec/spec/tags/whatsapp.md

 When you send a message to a contact using WhatsApp channel:

 * Recipient: the phone number of the contact
-* Sender: the WhatsApp sender id enabled on [Zenvia platform](https://app.zenvia.com/home/credentials/whatsapp/list)
+* Sender: the WhatsApp sender id registered on [Zenvia platform](https://app.zenvia.com/home/credentials/whatsapp/list)

 When you receive a message from a contact, the sender and recipient are inverted:

-* Recipient: the WhatsApp sender id enabled on [Zenvia platform](https://app.zenvia.com/home/credentials/whatsapp/list)
+* Recipient: the WhatsApp sender id registered on [Zenvia platform](https://app.zenvia.com/home/credentials/whatsapp/list)
 * Sender: the phone number of the contact

 The sender goes in the attribute `from` and the receiver goes in the attribute `to` of message object.